 Ferda Ofli, Gregorij Kurillo, Štěpán Obdržálek, Ruzena Bajcsy, Holly Brugge Jimison, and Misha Pavel.
 Design and evaluation of an interactive exercise coaching system for older adults: Lessons learned.
 IEEE journal of biomedical and health informatics, 20(1):201–212, 2016.

 Qifei Wang, Gregorij Kurillo, Ferda Ofli, and Ruzena Bajcsy.
 Evaluation of pose tracking accuracy in the first and second generations of Microsoft Kinect.
-In Healthcare Informatics (ICHI), 2015 International Conference on, pages 380–389.
+In IEEE International Conference on Healthcare Informatics (ICHI), pages 380–389.
 IEEE, 2015.

 Qifei Wang, Gregorij Kurillo, Ferda Ofli, and Ruzena Bajcsy.
 Unsupervised temporal segmentation of repetitive human actions based on kinematic modeling and frequency analysis.
-In 3D Vision (3DV), 2015 International Conference on, pages 562–570.
+In IEEE International Conference on 3D Vision (3DV), pages 562–570.
 IEEE, 2015.

 Gregorij Kurillo, Ferda Ofli, Jennifer Marcoe, Paul Gorman, Holly Jimison, Misha Pavel, and Ruzena Bajcsy.
 Multi-disciplinary design and in-home evaluation of Kinect-based exercise coaching system for elderly.
 In International Conference on Human Aspects of IT for the Aged Population, pages 101–113.
 Springer, 2015.